linearregression/collaboratool/using-virtualbox.md

     runs the virtual machine for you.
   * Download the BCE VM in the form of an [OVA file](https://berkeley.box.com/s/y04d3p41eau1cz97uusf).
-  * Open VirtualBox, go to File > Import appliance, and then select the .ova file you just downloaded (possibly located in the 'Downloads' folder in your home directory.
+  * Open VirtualBox, go to File > Import appliance, and then select the .ova file you just downloaded (possibly located in the "Downloads" folder in your home directory).
   * Wait a few minutes...
   * Start the virtual machine by clicking on the tab for "BCE-*version*" (or whatever you've named it) on the left side and then clicking "Start" at